Click here for details of how to have your property valued for auction purposes.

 Collection of Purchases and Unsold Property

-Lots may be collected either from Sotheby’s office at Summer’s Place, Billingshurst, West Sussex or from Sotheby’s London salerooms by prior arrangement with Gavin Gardiner Limited.
-Purchased lots may also be collected from Gavin Gardiner Limited’s administration office.
+Lots may be collected by prior arrangement with Gavin Gardiner Limited.
 In all instances, a prior appointment will need to have been made.
-Buyers are urged to arrange collection of purchases within 10 working days of the auction and are reminded that risk of loss passes to the buyer after this date.
+Buyers are urged to arrange collection of purchases within 10 working days of the auction and are reminded that risk of loss passes to the buyer after this date and storage charge may be applicable.

 We can arrange for lots to be packed and dispatched by courier and delivered to nominated Registered Firearms Dealers within the UK.
 This will be arranged at the buyers risk and Gavin Gardiner Limited reserves the right to charge for it’s time and packing materials.
 Buyers are reminded that they are responsible for arranging their own insurance cover while the goods are in transit.